isabella232/devo-ps.github.io/_posts/2013-01-08-MySQL-Backup-Strategies.md

 ---
+category: blog
+title: 'Backup strategies - MySQL'
+author: balou

 layout: post
 published: false
-title: 'Backup strategies - MySQL'
-comments: true
-author: balou
 ---

 Backup is hard and the right strategy is highly dependent on the platform, the need for accuracy, the allowed time to recovery, etc.